-- 8. Satisfactory arrangements being made with the local government for the full cost of upgrading of Soldier Road adjacent to the subdivision area.
-(Local Government) - 9.
+d.
+A footpath along the front of the residential lots proposed along Soldier Road, to the satisfaction of the Western Australian Planning Commission.
+(Local Government) 8.
+Satisfactory arrangements being made with the local government for the full cost of upgrading of Soldier Road adjacent to the subdivision area.
+(Local Government) 9.
 Suitable arrangements being made with the local government for the provision of vehicular crossover(s) to service the lot(s) shown on the approved plan of subdivision.

-(Local Government)

-Adv ice Notes 1 Condition 1 has been imposed in accordance with Better Urban Water Management Guidelines (WAPC 2008).
+(Local Government) Ad vice Notes 1 Condition 1 has been imposed in accordance with Better Urban Water Management Guidelines (WAPC 2008).
 Further guidance on the contents of urban water management plans is provided in 'Urban Water Management Plans: Guidelines for preparing and complying with subdivision conditions' (Published by the then Department of Water 2008).
 2 Upon further subdivision of the lot adjoining the Cemetery, uniform fencing being constructed along the boundaries of all the proposed lots abutting the Cemetery will be required.

-2) Does not require any additional public open space to be created.
-Given the small nature of the subdivision proposal and existing open space facilities already available in Kojonup for any future residents, it is not considered necessary to request any additional land for open space at this time.
+2) the faci cons es not require any additional public open space to be created.
+Given small nature of the subdivision proposal and existing open spac lities already available in Kojonup for any future residents, it is no sidered necessary to request any additional land for open space a time.
+CARRIED BY ABSOLUTE MAJORITY 7/